user20112/ComunicationLayerService/ManagementTools/SNPInstallationFolder/Readme.txt

-To install run SNPInstaller.exe as administrator ( this is important) then click install. if it says transaction completed successfully it should be installed !
+To install run SNPInstaller.exe as administrator ( this is important) then click install. if it says transaction completed successfully it should be installed ! ( it will install whatever exe is named SNPService.exe in the Service folder)
 To update the service copy the updated files to SNP subdirectory.
 Minimum Requirements